wkumari/draft-wkumari-dnsop-alt-tld/README.md

        through a "shim" or library, they will need to intercept and perform their own handling.

-   4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to resolve these names.
-Instead, caching DNS servers SHOULD generate immediate negative responses for all such queries.
+   4. Caching DNS servers should not recognize these names as special and should not perform any special handling with them.

+Kumari & Sullivan        Expires August 25, 2017                [Page 5]

+Internet-Draft               Reserve ALT TLD               February 2017

-   5. Authoritative DNS servers SHOULD recognize these names as special and SHOULD, by default, generate immediate negative responses for all such queries, unless explicitly configured by the administrator to give positive answers for private-address reverse-mapping names.
+   5. Authoritative DNS servers should not recognize these names as special and should not perform any special handling with them.

    6. DNS server operators SHOULD be aware that queries for names ending in .alt are not DNS names, and were leaked into the DNS